-SECURITIES AND EXCHANGE COMMISSION SEC FORM 17 - Q QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC 17(2)(b)THEREUNDER
+SEC FORM 17 - Q

+QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC 17(2)(b)THEREUNDER

-1. For the quarterly period ended September 30, 2015 2.
+1. For the quarterly period ended December 31, 2015 2.
 Commission identification number 1093 3.
 BIR Tax identification No. 240-000-531-126 4.
 Exact name of registrant as specified in its charter CENTRO ESCOLAR UNIVERSITY 5.
 Province, country or other jurisdiction of incorporation or organization Manila, Philippines 6.
 Industry Classification Code (SEC Use only) 7.
 Address of registrant's principal office 9 Mendiola St. San Miguel, Manila 8.
-Registrant's telephone number, including area code: (02) 735-68-61 to 71 9.
-Former name, former address and former fiscal year, if change since last report N/A 10.
-Securities registered pursuant to Section 8 and 12 of the e Code, or Sections 4 and 8 of the RSA • · · · · ·

-Title of Each Class Number of shares of common stock outstanding and amount of debt outstanding
+Registrant's telephone number, including area code e: (02) 735-68-61 to 71 9.
+Former name, former address and former fiscal year if change since last report ar, N/A 10.
+Securities registered pursuant to Section 8 and 12 of of the Code, or Sections 4 and 8 of the RSA Title of Each Class Number of shares of common stock outstanding and amount of debt outstanding Common Shares 372,414,400 11.
+Are any or all of the securities listed on the Philippin ne Stock Exchange?
+Yes [√] No [ ] 12.
+Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by S thereunder or Sections 11 of the RSA Rule 11 of the Corporation Code of the Philippines, du for such shorter period the registrant was required. (a)-1 thereunder, and Sections 26 and 14° iring the preceding twelve (12) months (o Yes [√] No [ ] (b) has been subject to such filing requirements for the past 90 days.
+Yes [√] No [ ]

-Common Shares

-11. Are any or all of the securities listed on the Philippine Stock Exchange?

-Yes [√] No []

-12. Indicate by check mark whether the registrant:

-(a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports)

-Yes [√] No []

-(b) has been subject to such filing requirements for the past 90 days.

-Yes [√] No []